ale99bra/SaANN/README.md

 - `epochs` (int): Number of training epochs
 - `batch_size` (int): Batch size for training
 - `wd` (float): Weight decay factor for regularization
+- `loss_function` (str): Loss function to utilize during training: 'MSE', 'MAE' or 'Huber' (or 'Huber:delta' where delta is the hyperparameter for the quadratic-linear threshold.
+E.g. 'Huber:1.3')
 - `graphical` (bool): Display training plot
 - `real_time` (bool): Update training plot in real-time
 - `log_plot` (bool): Display plot in a semilogy scale